 I found belonging in myself when I pushed through feeling alone.

 We’re Not On the Playground Anymore

-Sometimes I wonder, when did it get so hard to make friends?
+Sometimes I wonder, when did it get so hard to make new friends?

 Do you remember the days when friendships were forged in minutes from liking the same comic book?
 “Hey you love Archie, I love Archie, let’s be best friends!”